10 Snakes Which Flee Rather Than Fight

 Source: iNaturalist user Richard Poort – CC BY 4.0

-Northern watersnakes also featured in our “vicious non-venomous snakes” article, and that’s because they have a Dr Jekyll and My Hyde personality.
-This species averages at 70cm, maximum 135cm, and is particularly abundant in Ohio, Pennsylvania, Michigan and New York state.
+The northern watersnake also featured in our “vicious non-venomous snakes” article, and that’s because they have a Dr Jekyll and Mr Hyde Personality.
+This species averages at 70cm, and is particularly abundant in Ohio, Pennsylvania, Michigan and New York state.
+They derive 95% of their calories from fish, including sunfish, trout and minnows alike.

-Northern watersnakes appear in lakes and wide rivers, and won’t hesitate to bite savagely if manhandled.
-Their teeth are sharp like a serrated knife, but if spooked, they’d much rather flee at high speeds, sometimes not stopping until they reach the opposite shoreline.
+Northern watersnakes appear in lakes and wide, fast-flowing rivers.
+On one hand, they won’t hesitate to bite savagely if manhandled.
+Their teeth are razor sharp like a serrated knife, yet if possible, they’d much rather flee at high speeds.
+A scared northern watersnake can flee so far that they don’t stop until the opposite river shore.

-A study compared them to their northern US river neighbours.
-While eastern ribbon snakes and common garter snakes generally stayed still, relying on their camouflage, northern watersnakes fled like a speedboat.
+In 2011, this was proven, in a study comparing them to their northern US river neighbours.
+While the eastern ribbon snake and common garter snake generally stayed still when threatened, relying on their camouflage, the northern watersnake fled like a speedboat.

-If they do escape, you won’t see them for a while, as northern watersnakes can hold their breath for 90 minutes underwater.
-Then they must surface for oxygen, but this can take just 2 seconds; it’s blink and you’ll miss it, even with binoculars.
-Scare one off, and your chance for a photo will be gone, but northern watersnakes are abundant, and one riverside zone can host plenty.
-Unless of course 10 other people are trying to get photos, and successfully scare every last one way.
+If they do escape, then you won’t see them for a while, as northern watersnakes can hold their breath for 90 minutes underwater.
+Then they must surface for oxygen, but this gulp of air can take just 2 seconds.
+It’s blink and you’ll miss it, even with binoculars.

 2 Red whipsnake